traefik/traefik/docs/content/routing/entrypoints.md

 {!traefik-for-business-applications.md!}

-## Socket Activation
+## Systemd Socket Activation

 Traefik supports [systemd socket activation](https://www.freedesktop.org/software/systemd/man/latest/systemd-socket-activate.html).

-It uses the "by name" version to match socket to entryPoint name.
+When a socket activation file descriptor name matches an EntryPoint name, the corresponding file descriptor will be used as the TCP listener for the matching EntryPoint.

 ```bash
 systemd-socket-activate -l 80 -l 443 --fdname web:websecure  ./traefik --entrypoints.web --entrypoints.websecure
 ```

+!!! warning "EntryPoint Address"

+    When a socket activation file descriptor name matches an EntryPoint name its address configuration is ignored.

-!!! warning "Only TCP"
+!!! warning "TCP Only"

-    Socket activation is not yet supported on UDP entryPoints.
+    Socket activation is not yet supported with UDP entryPoints.

-!!! warning "Docker support"
+!!! warning "Docker Support"

-    Socket activation is not supported with docker containers (but it works with podman)
+    Socket activation is not supported by Docker but works with Podman containers.